Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Adaptive Force-based Control using MPC

 In this section, we will present a novel control architecture to integrate adaptive control into the MPC framework.
 By this proposed framework, we can achieve fast and robust locomotion in the presence of uncertainties.
-This framework can also be extended to accommodate various dynamic gaits, such as trotting and bounding, in legged robots.
-As we discussed in a previous section, our approach is not restricted to a specific type of adaptive control, but we have chosen to utilize $L_1$ adaptive control, which has demonstrated advantages over other adaptive control techniques.
-The first step in integrating $L_1$ adaptive control and MPC is to understand the importance of a reference model and the challenges in synchronizing the real model and reference model.
+This framework can also be extended to accommodate various dynamic gaits in legged robots, such as trotting and bounding.
+As discussed in a previous section, our approach is not restricted to a specific type of adaptive control.
+Still, we have chosen to utilize $L_1$ adaptive control, which has demonstrated advantages over other adaptive control techniques.
+The first step in integrating $L_1$ adaptive control and MPC is understanding the importance of a reference model and the challenges in synchronizing the real and reference models.
 We then present our proposed adaptive MPC, which combines conventional MPC \cite{DiCarlo2018} with adaptive control.
 Finally, we address the challenge of real-time computation while having two MPCs in our control system.
 We will elaborate on how to adjust the frequency of each control component in an optimized manner to allocate enough computation resources for critical control parts and achieve real-time computation.